-- Monday to Friday from 9 am to 9 pm - Sundays from 3 pm to 9 pm rainbowschools.ca Reaching minds.
-Touching hearts.
-35
+- Monday to Friday from 9 am to 9 pm - Sundays from 3 pm to 9 pm

-The website features an interactive whiteboard, full two-way audio chat rooms, is accessible through a phone, tablet or computer, has image upload capabilities and much more.
+The website features an interactive whiteboard. full two-way audio chat rooms, is accessible through a phone, tablet or computer, has image upload capabilities and much more.